 Fractals, Resonance, and Pattern Emergence

-A detailed exploration of self-similarity, resonance interactions, and how complexity emerges in Pattern Field Theory.
+A detailed exploration of self-similarity, resonance interactions, and how complexity emerges in Pattern Field Theory (PFT).

 In Pattern Field Theory (PFT), fractals are fundamental to understanding how patterns replicate and evolve.
-Every replication event creates structures that are self-similar to their origin but with slight variations due to local tension interactions.
+Every replication event creates structures that are self-similar to their origin but with variation from local tension interactions.
 These variations accumulate, generating complexity across scales.
 Resonance emerges when tension gradients from different patterns overlap, stabilizing or destabilizing structures and enabling new emergent forms.

 Definition of Fractals in PFT